 Dallas Jenkins, the producer of the Chosen, emphatically states that though he is an evangelical Christian, he will go to his grave defending the Mormon Jesus.
 He insists that it’s the same Jesus as the biblical Jesus and that Mormons are saved.
 The reason he states this in a couple of easily found interviews is because of concern from Christians about the influence of Mormon contributors on the show.
-Jenkins insists he has full creative authority and intends to only use the Bible, though he considers Mormons to be brothers and sisters in the Lord, and it's keeping Mormons from the conviction that is necessary to produce repentance unto salvation.
+Jenkins considers Mormons to be brothers and sisters in the Lord, and it's keeping Mormons from the conviction that is necessary to produce repentance unto salvation.
 They need to understand the real gospel, so that they may be saved and not deceived into a false sense of security.

 Sometimes, God, in his grace and mercy, will retrieve a person and gather them to his word through an unclean medium.
 But most of the time, what we draw people with is what we draw people to.
 Let it be the Word of God -- Jesus.
 The pure bread of life.